dottjt/plastic/other/unused/02-work-unused.md

 Brewing within the on-going tension between the orange-backs and blue-backs,

-Together with the Orange-backs, they worked tireless to ensure that the profit ran aflush, and their chains remained well-lubricated for the .
+Together with the orange-backs, they worked tireless to ensure that the profit ran aflush, and their chains remained well-lubricated for the .

 suffocating the office in a ream of travesty